It’s such a strange time right now due to COVID-19 and so soon after Brexit in the UK.

 It’s hard for me to accept many people who can remember what The Tories have done to poor people over the years.
 And still, they voted the tories in, with such a large majority too!

 I’m someone from an impoverished background who has managed to clamber up the social status and class divides and is now in a position of comfort.

-It’s tough for me to accept that many low paid manual type workers don’t understand business and the skills used in marketing.
-If they did, they would see how the government and the successful produce a lot of marketing to influence large sways of the population.
+It’s tough for me to accept that many low-paid manual workers don’t understand business and the skills used in marketing.
+If they did, they would see how the government and the successful produce a lot of marketing to influence the population.